 In this article, we’ll discuss everything you need to know about what to eat before and after a workout based on your training style and goals.
 So, whether you’re doing a cardio workout or lifting weights, you’ll learn how to use food as fuel based on the heart rate zones of your workouts in order to maximize your performance and aid in recovery!
 We’ll also discuss the best pre-workout food, post-workout food, and the best supplements to take for optimal results.

-- What to eat before a workout (by type of exercise)
+what to eat before and after a workout

 How To Use Food As Fuel